eliisho/web-salon/README.md

 ## Notes

 > This project was developed as a final course assignment for Web Programming class (3rd Semester, Dec 2024).
-> The `.env` file and sensitive configuration are excluded from this repository.
+> The `env` file and sensitive configuration are excluded from this repository.